our team

 CEO

 I’m the co-founder and CEO of Music24.
 Over the years, I’ve worked within the voluntary and community sector, initially running community music projects in day centres.
-This followed my graduation after studying Performing Arts at college and university.
-I originally wanted to be an actress and loved to dance but wasn’t as good as the others, technically speaking, but I always had the passion!
-I decided to pursue music properly having started busking whilst travelling through Germany in 2011.
-When I returned, I just carried on.
+This followed my graduation studying Performing Arts at college and university where I originally wanted to be an actress.
+I also loved to dance but wasn’t as good as the others, technically speaking, but I always had the passion!

 Graeme Davis